In UK, workers strike as inflation crushes earnings

 Analysts are meanwhile forecasting sector-wide stoppages to last beyond the summer as inflation keeps on rising.

-It comes as teachers and health workers have hinted at possible walkouts should they not receive new pay deals deemed acceptable.
+It comes as teachers and health workers have hinted at possible walkouts should they not receive new pay deals deemed acceptable.—AFP

 Comments